-First-Glider is open both summer and winter.
+First-Glider is open in both summer and winter.
 However, dates could vary depending on the situation.
-Kindly check jungfrau.ch for schedule and announcements.
+Kindly check jungfrau.ch for the schedule and announcements.

-Access fee to First-glider is 31 CHF for adults and 24 CHF for children under 15 years old.
+First-glider’s access fee is approximately 30+ CHF for adults and 25+ CHF for children under 15 years old.
 Not everyone can try, though.
 Sadly, children under 10, shorter than 130 cm (4.3 feet), and persons heavier than 125kg (275lb) aren’t allowed to try First-Glider.

 Grindelwald-First Mountain Cart

 Another fun thing to do from Schreckfeld is First-Mountain Cart.
-Like the Trottibike scooters, mountain carts are used to travel down from First, but in this case, it’s from Schreckfeld to Bort.
+Like the Trottibike scooters, visitors use mountain carts to travel down from First, but in this case, it’s from Schreckfeld to Bort.

 First-Mountain Cart is a go-kart mixed with the idea of winter sledding – like sledding on wheels!

 The mountain cart you’ll be using is guaranteed safe, as it’s designed with wide apart wheels, setting the center of gravity low.
-It is equipped with hydraulic breaks letting you control your speed much better over long distances.
+It is equipped with hydraulic breaks to control your speed much better over long distances.

-The views in First-Mountain Cart tracks are spectacular too, but if you move too fast, you would not be able to focus on the sceneries around you.
+The views on First-Mountain Cart tracks are spectacular too, but if you move too fast, you will not be able to focus on the scenery around you.
 Going down from Schreckfeld to Bort through First-Mountain Cart tracks covers 3 kilometers (1.86 miles).

 Here’s the experience awaiting you in First-Mountain Cart:

-Anyhow, with all the reviews I’ve read, First-Mountain Cart is the most adventurous activity loved by almost all who’ve tried!
+Anyhow, with all the reviews I’ve read, First-Mountain Cart is the most adventurous activity loved by almost all who’ve tried it!
 Definitely recommended.
-Just be safe, control your speed so you don’t get into an accident.
+Just be safe, and control your speed, so you don’t get into an accident.

 Grindelwald-First Cliff Walk

-The entire platform is made up of steel pathways, suspended and protruding from First’s summit’s rocks and cliffs.
+The entire platform comprises steel pathways suspended and protruding from First’s summit’s rocks and cliffs.
 People who visited the First-Cliff Walk were impressed by both views and works of engineering on site.

-Walking in First-Cliff Walk can be intimidating, especially if you are afraid of heights.
+Walking on First-Cliff Walk can be intimidating, especially if you are afraid of heights.
 The path is steel-meshed, by the way.
 You will see what’s underneath you.

 At the same time, it is also awe-inspiring at the top, especially at the end corner of First-Cliff Walk on a clear sunny day.
 Imagine yourself at the end of First-Cliff Walk, overlooking the summer lush green meadows and the eternal perpetually frozen peaks of Jungfrau Massif.

 However, it could be crowded sometimes.
-Prepare to fall in line if you want to take solo photos at the end of the walkway or platform.
+If you want to take solo photos at the end of the walkway or platform, prepare to fall in line.
 Access to First-Cliff Walk is free.